Asbestos Insulation products

 Asbestos itself is a naturally occurring mineral mined from below the earth’s surface.
 It was then processed into a huge range of different forms, from insulation to even clothing.
 Asbestos insulation can vary in its makeup, with some forms containing a blend of asbestos and other materials, and others being almost completely asbestos.

-Health hazards aside, it was used so widely because it was cheap to produce, fire-resistant and highly insulative.
+Asbestos was widely used as a building material for things such as insulation; it was cheap to produce, fire-resistant and highly insulative.

 What Makes Asbestos Insulation Dangerous?

 Asbestos is composed of millions of tiny fibres.
-When disturbed, these fibres can become airborne, before being inhaled by people and animals.
-Once in the inhaled, these fibres lodge themselves and begin to slowly agitate the inside of your lungs.
-Over time, often decades later, this can lead to the development of complex, life threatening conditions including mesothelioma and asbestosis.
+When disturbed, these fibres can become airborne, before being inhaled.
+Exposure to asbestos, often decades later as diseases are long latency, can lead to the development of complex, health conditions including mesothelioma and asbestosis.

-Even today, a quarter of a century after asbestos was outlawed in the UK, it still kills around 5,000 people a year in Britain.
+Even today, a quarter of a century after asbestos use was banned in the UK, it still kills around 5,000 people a year in Britain.

 What Does Asbestos Insulation Look Like?

-Asbestos insulation once came in a variety of different forms, including:
+Asbestos insulation can came in a variety of different forms, including:

 Asbestos Insulation Board